espocrm/documentation/docs/administration/formula.md

 `record\findRelatedMany(ENTITY_TYPE, ID, LINK, LIMIT, [ORDER_BY, ORDER, KEY1, VALUE1, KEY2, VALUE2 ...])`

 Returns an array of IDs of a related record that matches specific criteria.
-LIMIT is the max number of record. (since version 5.9.0)
+LIMIT is the max number of record. (as of v5.9.0)

 `record\findRelatedMany(ENTITY_TYPE, ID, LINK, LIMIT, [ORDER_BY, ORDER, FILTER])`

-Returns an array of IDs of a related record with an optional FILTER applied. (since version 5.9.0)
+Returns an array of IDs of a related record with an optional FILTER applied. (as of v5.9.0)

 If NULL is passed for ORDER_BY and ORDER then a default order will be applied.